phuoclv264/android_system_core/init/README.md

 There are only three times where the init executable imports .rc files:

-   1. When it imports `/system/etc/init/hw/init.rc` or the script indicated by the property `ro.boot.init_rc` during initial boot.
+   1. When it imports /init.rc or the script indicated by the property `ro.boot.init_rc` during initial boot.
-   2. When it imports `/{system,system_ext,vendor,odm,product}/etc/init/` immediately after importing `/system/etc/init/hw/init.rc`.
+   2. When it imports /{system,vendor,odm}/etc/init/ for first stage mount devices immediately after importing /init.rc.
-   3. (Deprecated) When it imports /{system,vendor,odm}/etc/init/ or .rc files at specified paths during mount_all, not allowed for devices launching after Q.
+   3. When it imports /{system,vendor,odm}/etc/init/ or .rc files at specified paths during mount_all.

-The order that files are imported is a bit complex for legacy reasons.
-The below is guaranteed:
+The order that files are imported is a bit complex for legacy reasons and to keep backwards compatibility.
+It is not strictly guaranteed.

+The only correct way to guarantee that a command has been run before a different command is to either 1) place it in an Action with an earlier executed trigger, or 2) place it in an Action with the same trigger within the same file at an earlier line.

+Nonetheless, the defacto order for first stage mount devices is:
-1. `/system/etc/init/hw/init.rc` is parsed then recursively each of its imports are parsed.
+1. /init.rc is parsed then recursively each of its imports are parsed.
-2. The contents of `/system/etc/init/` are alphabetized and parsed sequentially, with imports happening recursively after each file is parsed.
+2. The contents of /system/etc/init/ are alphabetized and parsed sequentially, with imports happening recursively after each file is parsed.
-3. Step 2 is repeated for `/system_ext/etc/init`, `/vendor/etc/init`, `/odm/etc/init`,
+3. Step 2 is repeated for /vendor/etc/init then /odm/etc/init
-   `/product/etc/init`

 The below pseudocode may explain this more clearly: